dbvisel/raspberrypidemo/README.md

 This code is dependent on the wiring being the same as it is in the setup I've used.
 The photos can be used as a reference if the wires come loose.
 The Fritizing diagram (in */layouts*) contains the schematic and board layout.

-The fils in */arduino* are for running with an Arduino attached to the Raspberry Pi.
+The files in */arduino* are for running with an Arduino attached to the Raspberry Pi.

+*setup.md* contains instructions for setting up your Raspberry Pi so that these files will work.

 To install this on your Raspberry Pi, open the Terminal and type *git clone https://github.com/dbvisel/raspberrypidemo.git*.
 That will install a directory called *raspberrypidemo* with all these files.